Shiv716/Agent-Transponder/README.md

 ## The problem

-Sales and customer success teams spend hours after meetings manually:
-- Reviewing recordings and transcripts
-- Writing up meeting summaries
-- Logging notes in the CRM
-- Tracking action items and follow-ups

-This creates lag between the meeting and the CRM update, leading to stale data and missed follow-ups.
+Sales professionals, account managers, and customer success teams spend 15–30 minutes after every meeting manually reviewing recordings, writing summaries, logging notes in their CRM, and tracking action items.
+Across an organisation with hundreds of calls per week, this administrative burden compounds into thousands of hours lost annually.

+**Meetings end.
+Notes appear.
+No effort required.**

+Agent Transponder eliminates the gap between conversation and documentation, transforming every recorded call into structured CRM data and actionable follow-ups, autonomously.

 ---